Anyolite/anyolite/README.md

 * Bytecode compilation functions are not available yet (and might never be)
 * Some utility available in mruby are not available in MRI
 * Gems need to be installed manually after installing Ruby
+* Only GCC is supported as of now

 # Installing